microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 - aml_env_name: A string denoting the name of a given environment for a given model.
 - dataset_name: The name of the dataset used when training the model.

-### deployment configs:
+### deployment configs

 Start by copying an existing deployment config and accepting the defaults or modifying the properties with values relevant for each model and serving method to be added (Follow the naming convention {_model name_}_{execution context "batch" or "online"}_{environment}"):

-#### Config for batch deployment:
+#### Config for batch deployment

 - score_file_name: Name of the scoring file for the given model.
 - score_dir: Directory within which the scoring file is stored.